Harvb2000/reminderapp/readme.md

 **Markdown:** Is only used in the readme.md file, used to give information about the project in the repository.
 It's what you are reading from now.

-## How to set this project on your computer
+## How to set up this project on your computer

 This project requires the a script from the Vue.Js website: [Vue.Js script](https://cdn.jsdelivr.net/npm/vue@2.5.13/dist/vue.js)

-All you need to do is clone this repository
+All you need to do is clone this repository using: `git clone https://github.com/Harvb2000/reminderapp.git` in the terminal.
+This will download the repository onto your local machine for you to work on.